BinayaS/ComS437-Reversi-Remake/README.md

 # ComS437Reversi

 A remake of reversi with first person controls.
 Made using the Unity engine.

-Still incomplete and buggy.
+This Project is not complete.